• STUDENTS

 2. Lawn area between WAXB & WAXC

-A free speech area may be reserved and made available for use between the hours of 8 a.m. and 5 p.m., for up to two (2) consecutive days if there are no scheduling conflicts and may be scheduled if space is available.
+A free speech area may be reserved and made available for use between the hours of 8 a.m. and 10 p.m., for a total of two (2) business days with no more than two (2) consecutive days in a calendar month if there are no scheduling conflicts and if space is available.
 If a specific violation of a significant college interest or college procedure violation occurs, the right to use of the free speech designated area will be revoked (e.g., disruptive event or invasion of others’ rights).

 SPEAKERS